 - Home improvement, furniture, and interior design companies can demonstrate to customers what their products will look like in the customer’s actual home.

 - Fitness and sports companies can enable customers to try products before purchasing them, via virtual gyms.

 - Fashion and clothing brands might offer virtual fitting rooms, or augmented reality apps like Converse’s Shoe Sampler app, which allows users to simply point a phone or tablet at their feet, and instantly see how different models and colors of shoes might look on their feet.

 - eCommerce-only businesses can bring real-life shopping experiences to a customer’s home.

-Furthermore, AR technology can enhance product pages.
+Furthermore, Augmented Reality eCommerce technology can enhance product pages.
 Offering 3D renderings of products on pages where customers already search for, consider, purchase, and review products will help close sales and increase consumer confidence and satisfaction.
 How often have you purchased something online, only to return it when you receive it in person and realize that it isn’t quite right?
 3D product pages can provide better clarity for customers.

 Indeed, home improvement retailer Lowe’s has seen ample return on investment with this strategy: a 104% increase in average order values when shoppers view their products in 3D versus when they don’t.